 Venice

-Actually I have only been in Venice once.
-It was on the 13th of February 2018, the day of the Carnival Finale.
+It was on the 13th of February 2018, the day of the Carnival Finale, I visited Venice for the first time.
 Surprisingly it was not that crowded as I expected it to be on that day.
 They day brought a gentle springlike sun and people were happy and dressed up for the Carnival.
-We were able to fully enjoy the city, and so we did.
+We were able to fully enjoy the center of the city with its highlights, and so we did.
 At the time I did not have the Italy book of Kurt Hielscher in my possession, so all the photos that are (almost) identical, I shot them by accident.
 I guess Kurt Hielscher as well as myself have an eye for highlights, though in his prefaces he always states that he does not want to be a postcardphotographer.
-I am very happy with the results, but I have to go back one day.
-Kurt Hielscher made 18 photos here, so still a lot to capture and Venice is worth it, overtourism or not.
-Taking that in to account I'll keep February in mind as a good month to visit.
+I am very happy with the results, but I longed a long time to come back ewith Kurt Hielscher's book under my arm.
+And I did, end of April 2026.
+Kurt Hielscher published 18 photos from Venice, and now I captured already quite a lot of them but most I still have to share here.
+Venice is worth it, overtourism or not.
+Taking that in to account I'll keep February in mind as a good month to visit, but now I can April to it as well but also keep in mind that the whole of the Venice is worth exploring and not only its famous highlights.
+That is what I learned from my second visit.

 The Bridge of Sighs, Venice, 1925